apex/up/docs/05-runtimes.md

 ## Node.js

 When a `package.json` file is detected, Node.js is the assumed runtime.
-By default the latest version supported by Lambda is used (6.10).
-If you'd like to deploy other versions of Node you may want to consider using the [Node binaries](https://github.com/apex/up-examples/tree/master/oss/node-8).
+By default the latest version supported by Lambda is used (nodejs8.10), see [Lambda Settings](#configuration.lambda_settings) for details.

 The `build` hook becomes: